asemio/SZXX/README.md

 XLSX is tabular (like CSV) and typed (like JSON).

-It's also not just one file... it's a whole bunch of XML files zipped together.
+Most XLSX files consist of about a dozen separate XML files and folders zipped together.

 > Why do I need to know this?

 That's a fair question.
-SZXX tries extremely hard to silently handle all the complexity of this chimera of a format.
+SZXX tries extremely hard to quietly handle all the complexity of this chimera of a format.

-But the design of the XLSX format demands that you -the user- make some decisions.
+But the design of the XLSX format demands that you -the user- make a few decisions.

 #### Just the essentials